Tracked price checks

 Is the Onyx RCR or the Sur-Ron Ultra Bee better?

-They're both near the top of our board — Ultra Bee 90, Onyx RCR 88 — but built for opposite jobs.
+They score the same on our board — Onyx RCR 94, Ultra Bee 94 — but in different classes and for opposite jobs.
 The Onyx RCR is the road-and-range pick: a moped-style dual-sport with factory lights, a chainless hub drive, a faster top speed, and a lower price.
 The Sur-Ron Ultra Bee is the trail-and-power step-up: more peak power, a chain mid-drive built for dirt, a bigger battery, and the deepest aftermarket and resale in the class.
 Buy the Onyx to commute and cover ground; buy the Ultra Bee to ride serious trails and tap the Sur-Ron ecosystem.

 Which is faster, the Onyx RCR or the Sur-Ron Ultra Bee?